-There are 3 ways to get an Amex contactless card: by applying for any American Express credit card, by waiting until Amex replaces your current credit card with a contactless card, or by calling the number on the back of your card to request a contactless version.
+There are four ways to get one of Amex’s contactless cards: By applying for any American Express credit card, by requesting an updated, contactless-enabled card either online, or by calling the number on the back of your card.
+Alternatively, you can wait until Amex replaces your current credit card with a contactless card.
 Since July 2019, all newly-issued and replacement Amex credit cards have been contactless-enabled.

 Contactless credit cards let you skip the card swipe or chip “dip” at the cash register in favor of a “tap” – just tap your card on the payment terminal and you’re done.
 You can use your Amex contactless card at any terminal that accepts contactless payments.
 And it has the same security level as EMV chip cards, so it’s still more secure than swiping a card.